 Equipment rack: Artesania Audio Exoteryc double-wide 3-tier with optional glass shelves, Exoteryc Krion and glass amp stands

 Room: 4 x 6m with high gabled beam ceiling opening into 4 x 8m kitchen and 5 x 8m living room, hence no wall behind the listening chairs

 Review component retail: £887.50/ea. with SI 990Enh for a new set of MkII amps; £549/pr for just buffer boards with SI990Enh opamps; £200 for 4 x Sparkos 2590

 "Wanna dance?
 Well, more rock 'n' boogie.
 We launched the above new Rev D buffer board for the NC500 and it makes a dramatic difference in performance.
 Do you fancy trying them?
 And updating the review?"

 That was Colin North of Nord Acoustics.
-I'd bought a pair of nCore 500 mono amps from him a few years ago.
-For our then hardware arsenal, I'd wanted a cost-effective example of high-power class D with steep damping factor to manhandle speakers I might be asked to review for which I didn't have the right kind of drive.
+From him I'd bought a pair of Ncore 500 mono amps a few years ago.
+For our then hardware arsenal, I'd wanted a cost-effective example of high-power class D with steep damping factor to manhandle speakers I might be asked to review for which I didn't have proper drivers.
 With swappable discrete dual opamps from Sparkos Labs and Sonic Imagery, I could even season sonics.
 Since that purchase, I'd not used them that much.
 With our residential speakers which don't need their power, I preferred our traditional and admittedly rather costlier class A or A/B specimens.
 Perhaps the new buffer board and revised opamps would reshuffle domestic favourites?